ihsn/SDCPractice/measure_risk.rst

    the medical condition of any female patient aged 56 to 60 in the dataset without having to identify the specific individual.

--  **Inferential disclosure,** which occurs if the intruder is able to determine the value of some characteristic of an individual more accurately with the released data than would otherwise have been possible.
+-  **Inferential disclosure**, which occurs if the intruder is able to determine the value of some characteristic of an individual more accurately with the released data than would otherwise have been possible.
 For example, with a highly predictive regression model, an